Mr. Know It All: Background

 "I think there's that free-spirit side of me, and then there's that feisty performer in me, Then there's the funny side of me.
 I mean, obviously you have to be funny to have a big giant wall of doubt with actual headlines of your life on the wall.
 It's a little fun, a little feisty."

 The video Clarkson was watching was actually a scene from her previous music video "I Do Not Hook Up", the second single from All I Ever Wanted, which makes a reference to a scene of Cameron Diaz in the film What Happens in Vegas.
-And the fictional internet article featured in the video was taken from the website Kovideo.net and was edited to avoid plagiarism charges.
+Further, the fictional internet article featured in the video was taken from the website Kovideo.net; it was edited to avoid plagiarism charges.
 The article featured a real-life situation in Clarkson's career where several demos of the songs originally recorded for Stronger were leaked into the internet in July 2011.
 Clarkson responded to the situation by stating "Oh my God, have you ever been robbed?
 I have.
 I’ve been physically robbed a couple of times, but this is much worse." later adding "No point in getting angry because there's nothing I can do so I hope (everyone) likes the music."